Working together for change

 I am currently preparing to speak at the upcoming event 'Stammering Pride Against Prejudice' on Friday 15th September.
 As someone who stammers, it's not something I could ever imagine doing.

-At the all-day event at the City Lit in London (tickets are still available), I'll be taking part in a discussion panel about 'stammering language'.
+At the all-day event at the City Lit in London, I'll be taking part in a discussion panel about 'stammering language'.
 I am rehearsing furiously but feel strangely calm.
 After all, no one is going to mind what I sound like!

 But how did I get here?